ZTHDGame/ZTHDGame.github.io/_posts/2020-06-10-Terms-Services.md

 This Section does not prevent you from bringing your dispute to the attention of any federal, state, or local government agencies that can, if the law allows, seek relief from us for you, subject to applicable law.

-Procedure for Arbitration

-The Federal Arbitration Act applies to this Section.
-The arbitration will be governed by the Streamlined Arbitration Rules & Procedures (the “Rules”) of JAMS (“JAMS”), as modified by these Terms.
-The Rules are available at https://www.jamsadr.com/rules-streamlined-arbitration/.
-The arbitrator will be bound by these Terms.
-In the event of a conflict between the rules of the arbitration provider and the Terms, including with respect to the assessment of the fees and costs of arbitration, these Terms will govern.

-To start an arbitration proceeding, use the form available on JAMS website (https://www.jamsadr.com/submit/).

 Class Action and Representative Action Waiver

 For disputes arising between us and you, or any other user, you and we agree that we can only bring a claim against each other on an individual basis.
 NEITHER YOU NOR WE CAN BRING A CLAIM AS A PLAINTIFF OR CLASS MEMBER IN A CLASS ACTION, CLASS-WIDE ARBITRATION, CONSOLIDATED ACTION, OR REPRESENTATIVE ACTION, subject to applicable law.

 Changes to this Section

-Notwithstanding any provision in these Terms to the contrary, we agree that, if we make any future change to this Section, you may reject any such change by sending us written notice within thirty (30) days of the change to: legal@codedish.co, subject to applicable law.
+Notwithstanding any provision in these Terms to the contrary, we agree that, if we make any future change to this Section, you may reject any such change by sending us written notice within thirty (30) days of the change to: legal@zthdgame.io, subject to applicable law.

-18. MISCELLANEOUS TERMS
+##  MISCELLANEOUS TERMS

 Entire Agreement — These Terms constitute the entire and exclusive understanding and agreement between us and you regarding the Services, and these Terms supersede and replace all prior oral or written understandings or agreements between us and you regarding the Services.

 Severability — If for any reason a court of competent jurisdiction finds any provision of these Terms invalid or unenforceable, that provision will be enforced to the maximum extent permissible under applicable law, and the other provisions of these Terms will remain in full force and effect.